House of Ascania: Today

 Since 1963, Eduard has served as the head of the family.
 Born in 1941 in Ballenstedt, he succeeded his older brother Leopold Friedrich, who died in a traffic accident.
 Both are sons of Joachim Ernst, who was the last duke, still a minor in 1918.
-The family uses the traditional nobiliary particle "Highness," applied to both the head and other family members.
+The family uses the traditional style of a reigning ducal family, "Highness," applied to both the head and other family members.
 Eduard, Prince of Anhalt, is the last male Askanier; the family will become extinct in the male line upon his death.
 The current head of the family and his three daughters are the only legitimate descendants of the Askanier in the agnatic line.
 Two morganatic lines, the Counts of Westarp and of Waldersee, descend from non-house-law-compliant marriages of two Anhalt princes.
-Eduard, Prince of Anhalt, is related to the British King Charles III and had initial contact with the Windsors in 1947 when his mother was invited to Buckingham Palace in London.
+Eduard, Prince of Anhalt, is related to British King Charles III and had initial contact with the Windsors in 1947 when his mother was invited to Buckingham Palace in London.
 Familial ties exist through his great-uncle Aribert of Anhalt, who was married to a granddaughter of Queen Victoria.

 In January 2010, the head of the house issued the "Dessau Declaration," amending the house law to introduce female succession.
 Thus, his eldest daughter, Julia Katharina, is designated as the future head of the House of Anhalt.
-This is a novelty within the German high nobility.
-Due to the unconventional nature of absolute primogeniture allowing a female successor, the non-noble marriage of the designated heiress, and questions about whether monarchical house laws can be amended after the monarchy's abolition, this decision is controversial among conservative representatives of so-called noble associations, and the daughters' descendants are not yet included in the Gotha Genealogical Handbook.
+That is a novelty within the German formerly reigning houses.
+The unconventional nature of absolute primogeniture allowing a female successor, the non-noble marriage of the designated heiress and questions about whether monarchical house laws can be amended after the monarchy's abolition have caused the decision to be controversial among conservative representatives of so-called noble associations, and the daughters' descendants are not yet included in the Gotha Genealogical Handbook.